Slow Cooker Red Wine Pot Roast with Red Wine Glaze

 • Add the diced onion to the same pan and cook for 1-2 minutes.

-• Add the garlic, thyme, rosemary, oregano, stir and cook for 2 minutes.
+• Add the garlic, thyme, rosemary, and oregano, stir, and cook for 2 minutes.

 • Add ½ cup of the wine and scrape the bottom of the pan very well.

 • Transfer the mixture from the pan to the slow cooker.
-Add the rest of the wine, Worcestershire sauce, and broth.
+Add the remaining wine, Worcestershire sauce, and broth.
 Stir to combine.

 • Add the carrots and the potatoes in one layer.